Fast food: United Kingdom

-A blue plaque at Oldham's Tommyfield Market marks the origin of the fish and chip shop and fast food industries.
+A blue plaque at Oldham's Tommyfield Market marks the origin of the fish and chip shop and fast food industries, with the first chips being fried in the area in the 1860s.
 As a cheap fast food served in a wrapper, fish and chips became a stock meal among the Victorian working classes.
 Via the Industrial Revolution, the fish and chip business expanded rapidly in Britain during the 19th century to satisfy the needs of the growing industrial population.
 By 1910, there were more than 25,000 fish and chip shops across the UK, and in the 1920s there were more than 35,000 shops.
 Harry Ramsden's fast food restaurant chain opened its first fish and chip shop in Guiseley, West Yorkshire in 1928.
 On a single day in 1952, the shop served 10,000 portions of fish and chips, earning a place in the Guinness Book of Records.

 British fast food had considerable regional variation.
 Sometimes the regionality of a dish became part of the culture of its respective area, such as the Cornish pasty and deep-fried Mars bar.
 The content of fast food pies has varied, with poultry (such as chickens) or wildfowl commonly being used.
 Since the Second World War, turkey has been used more frequently in fast food.
 The UK has adopted fast food from other cultures as well, such as pizza, doner kebab, and curry.
 More recently, healthier alternatives to conventional fast food have also emerged.